 - Limited or no interactions with peers

-Though it is still considered a lifelong diagnosis, with appropriate early intervention, individuals with ASD can lead productive and fulfilling lives.
-It is our mission to help you understand the basics of Autism and help you navigate the complex journey for your child.
+Though it is still considered a lifelong diagnosis, with appropriate early intervention, individuals with autism can lead productive and fulfilling lives.

 “This past weekend, my son had a friend sleepover.
 This was huge!
 He really used the skills that he learned, especially compromise.
 It was great!
 Thank you!”